How to Create a Real-time Public Transportation Schedule App

 All of this talk sounds exciting, but what does this mean for you as a developer?
 How do you get involved?
-This is where a realtime data stream network like PubNub comes into play.
+This is where a real-time data stream network like PubNub comes into play.
 In the future you could develop software that allows devices to connect to a channel and speak to each other.
 Messages could broadcast current locations or destination.
 This information could group transportation for efficiency.
-Ok, well how do we get there?
+Ok, well

 Once you get the estimated times of departure, you will display the times on a map infobox.